openwisp/openwisp-firmware-upgrader/docs/user/scheduled-mass-upgrades.rst

 The **Scheduled at** field is a browser-local time picker, and the page prints which timezone that is (for example, *Your timezone: Asia/Kolkata*) so there is nothing to guess.
-The time you pick is converted to UTC before it is sent, stored in UTC, and shown back to you in the server's timezone with the zone spelled out, for example ``2026-07-15 02:00 (Europe/Rome)``.
+The time you pick is converted to UTC before it is sent, stored in UTC, and shown back to you in your own browser's timezone with the zone spelled out, for example ``2026-07-15 02:00 (Asia/Kolkata)``.
 The REST API accepts and returns timezone-aware ISO 8601 values and leaves the display to the client.

 The result is that the wall-clock time you enter is the time the upgrade runs in your timezone, so you never have to work an offset out by hand or